youmahmy/security-automation-portfolio/Kubernetes Security/Falco Auto-Quarantine Project/README.md

 ![Ingress Applied](assets/13-ingress-applied.png)

-This was because the YouWatch script overwrited the ingress Juice Shop to segment it properly.
+This was because the YouWatch script overwrote the ingress Juice Shop to segment it properly.

 If you are familiar with my previous project, I deployed this web server using the same Nginx controller and VM environment.
 One of the outcomes was that my iPhone (192.168.1.74 on LAN) was whitelisted and could access the web application on (http://) 192.168.1.112.
 However, when YouWatch quarantined the pod by applying this overwrite, I am no longer able to access the web application: